basyura/ActionBehavior.Livet/README.md

 }
 ```

-* Add a action class.
+* Add an action class.

 ```cs
 using System;